ritiwkz/Hunting-Fake_InstaProfile/README.md

 Join the Holy War.

-Our aim is to create and deploy a Malware, Which tracks down and delete fake / Cat fish Instagram accounts.
+Our aim is to create and deploy a Malware using Python, Which tracks down and delete fake / Cat fish Instagram accounts.